WilcoLouwerse/Begrafenisplanner-application-NLDesign/DESIGN.md

 The European factor
 -------
 The proto-component isn't just a Dutch Component, it is in essence a Dutch translation of European components, nowhere is this more obvious than in the core code.
 Our component is based on [API Platform](https://api-platform.com/) an API specific version of the symfony framework.
-This framework is build by the lovely people of []() and is build with support of the European Commission trough the [EU-FOSSA Hackathon](https://ec.europa.eu/info/news/first-eu-fossa-hackathon-it-happened-2019-may-03_en) and Digital Ocean trough [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
+This framework is build by the lovely people of [Les Tilleuls](https://les-tilleuls.coop/en) and is build with support of the European Commission trough the [EU-FOSSA Hackathon](https://ec.europa.eu/info/news/first-eu-fossa-hackathon-it-happened-2019-may-03_en) and Digital Ocean trough [Hacktoberfest](https://hacktoberfest.digitalocean.com/).

 But it doesn't just end there.
 The [varnish container](https://hub.docker.com/r/eeacms/varnish/) that we use to speed up the API response is build and maintained by [EEA]() (The European Environment Agency) and the development team at conduction itself is attached to the [Odyssey program](https://www.odyssey.org/) and originated from the [startupinresidence](https://startupinresidence.com/) program.